-Use of BC Hydro Rights-of-Way
+Use of BC Hydro Rights-of-Way Respect Private Property

-On occasion, some members of the public use BC Hydro rights-of-way for hunting, snowmobiling, hiking, horse owners have granted certain rights to BC Hydro, including lines.
+On occasion, some members of the public use BC Hydro rights-of-way for ATVing, snowmobiling, hiking, horse riding, hunting and other outdoor activities.

+It is important to remember that many BC Hydro rights-of-way are located through private properties.
+The property owners have granted certain rights to BC Hydro, including the right to build, maintain, and access our transmission lines.
 However, these rights do not extend to public access.

-It is important to remember that many BC Hydro rights-ofway are located through private properties.
-The property you have the consent of the appropriate property owner.